arian-askari/statute-reranking-aila/README.md

-# statute reranking with large language models and cross-encoder re-rankers
+# Statute reranking with large language models and cross-encoder re-rankers